ric2b/Vivaldi-browser/chromium/tools/gn/docs/language.md

 "//base/test:test_support(//build/toolchain/win:msvc)"
 ```

-In this case it will look for the a toolchain definition called "msvc"
+In this case it will look for the toolchain definition called "msvc"
 in the file `//build/toolchain/win` to know how to compile this target.

 If you want to refer to something in the same buildfile, you can omit